 Social responsibility standards maintained by gambling operators.
 In other words, we do not consider claims by customers that they have been allowed to gamble excessively, or that persons under the age of 18 have been allowed to gamble.
 Again, these are standards that are policed by regulators, e.g. the Gambling Commission in Great Britain

-Bets that were never processed, refused or accounts that are restricted or closed.
+Complaints about bets that were never processed/refused or accounts that are restricted or closed thereby denying the customer the opportunity to place a bet.
 Our understanding is that bookmakers are not acting outside of their betting licence conditions in refusing to accept bets and so IBAS will not adjudicate to reinstate a bet that was never struck and where the customer bore no potential risk had their selection been unsuccessful.
+However, where a customer is complaining that their account has been closed and bets or transactions that have previously been accepted have later been cancelled unfairly, that would fall within the IBAS remit

 More information about submitting a regulatory complaint (e.g. on a question of cheating, or a matter relating to social responsibility) can be obtained here.
 When contacting the Gambling Commission please be clear that you are making a regulatory complaint rather than lodging a dispute, otherwise you may be referred back to IBAS.